Justagwas/MediaCrate/README.md

 ---

-## Built to be simple
+## Overview

 MediaCrate is a fast, lightweight desktop application for downloading video and audio from supported websites.

-Paste a link, choose your options, and download.
+Paste a link, choose your format and quality, and download.

 MediaCrate is built to be efficient:

 - ~0% CPU usage while idle
 - ~1% CPU usage during light downloads
 - ~40 MB memory footprint

----

-## 📋 Features

-* One-click downloads with real-time status
-* Single or batch downloads
-* Output formats: MP4, MP3, MOV, WAV
-* Video quality selection up to 4K (when available)
-* Duplicate and invalid link detection in batch mode
-* Safe cancel - active downloads stop instantly
-* Custom download location
-* Built-in console with timestamps and selectable text

 ---